Jakarta MRT: Impending gridlock and stall

 As of 2010, public transportation in Jakarta served only 56% of commuter trips.
-This figure urgently needs to be raised, as the city's 9.5% average annual growth rate of vehicles far exceeds the increase in road length between 2005 and 2010.
+This figure must be increased again considering the high growth of the vehicle population.
+The average growth of motorised vehicles in Jakarta was 9.5%, while the growth of road length only reached 0.1% between 2005 and 2010.
+This must be addressed with a policy to reduce and prevent severe congestion.
 Until then, public transportation in the city mainly consists of the TransJakarta bus rapid transit system, the KRL Commuterline commuter rail, and various types of independent buses; starting from the very small bemo and pickup-truck sized mikrolet, to slightly larger minibuses such as the widely used MetroMini and Kopaja minibuses and full sized city buses.
 There are also both two and four wheeled taxis.